 Graham Boyack, Director

-Graham is responsible for developing the Network’s strategic direction and delivering its plans.
-He is accountable to the Board and manages the Network staff team.
+Graham is responsible for developing Scottish Mediation’s strategic direction and delivering its plans.
+He is accountable to the Board and manages the staff team.

-Prior to joining the Network Graham has worked in a number of third sector organisations.
-Having no experience in mediation prior to joining the Network, he has now successfully undertaken training in mediation.
+Prior to joining the SM he has worked in a number of third sector organisations.
+Having no experience in mediation prior to joining the organisation, he has now successfully undertaken training in mediation.